Baseball League Constitution. 1

 The major league roster consists of 23 players: 2 catchers, 1 first baseman, 1 second baseman, 1 shortstop, 1 third baseman, 5 outfielders, 1 middle infielder, 1 corner infielder, 1 other player from any position, and 9 pitchers.

-The minor league roster is made up of 15 players who may play any position.
+The minor league roster is made up of 10 players who may play any position.

 Players removed from the active roster and placed on the disabled list keep their salary as drafted.
-Players who take the place of those moved to the DL from the minor leagues retain their minor league status (their salary does not increase to $10) unless they play for more than the Rookie Limits given in the Contracts section of the Constitution.
+Players who take the place of those moved to the DL from the minor leagues have their salary set to the greater of $10 or their current salary.

 Protecting Players